 Magnetotransport studies materials in the presence of a magnetic field.
 The transport properties of charge carriers, such as their mobility and concentration, can be investigated using techniques such as magnetoresistance and Hall measurements.

 Noble gas trapping refers to the adsorption of noble gases, including helium, neon, argon, krypton and xenon.
-The extraction of such gases from geological materials collected from volcanic hot springs provides insight into the planetary evolution of the Earth.
+Extraction of such gases from geological materials collected from volcanic hot springs provides insight into Earth's planetary evolution.